mnot/I-D/draft-nottingham-plan-b.md

 App-Directives: examplesearch;widgets=?0
 ~~~

-In this manner, sites can provide specific directives to applications that wish to use their data.
+In this manner, sites can provide specific directives to applications that wish to use their data, and legal regulators that wish to direct the behaviour of choke point services can mandate that they define appropriate directives for use by sites.

 ## Creating New Application Directives

 To allow a site to express its preferences about how specific applications are to treat their content, an identifier for the application needs to be chosen (in the above example, 'examplesearch') and the syntax and semantics of its directives need to be defined (in the example above, 'widgets=?0' to enable or disable the 'widgets' feature).

-This specification creates IANA registries for application identifiers and directives to facilitate easy discovery of these artefacts.
-It is expected that applications that consume data obtained from the Web will register specific controls for their features (including but not limited to the entire application itself) in this registry.
+This specification creates IANA registries for application identifiers and directives to avoid collisions and facilitate easy discovery of these artefacts.
+It is expected that some, but not all, applications that consume data obtained from the Web will register specific controls for their features (including but not limited to the entire application itself) in this registry.

 However, this specification does not mandate registration.
-It is anticipated that non-technical regulation (e.g., competition regulation) might play some role in encouraging or even requiring certain applications to register appropriate controls for their features.
+It is anticipated that legal regulation (especially, competition regulation) might play some role in encouraging or even requiring certain applications to register appropriate controls for their features.

 ## Interaction with AI Preferences

-Application Directives are complimentary to the vocabulary described in {{?I-D.ietf-aipref-vocab}}.
+Application Directives are complimentary to the vocabulary described in {{AIPREFS}}.
 Whereas the AI Preferences vocabulary are generic and potentially applicable to any application consuming a given piece of content, Application Directives are tightly scoped to the application and semantics defined in the appropriate registry entry.

 In particular, AI Preferences are applicable even to unknown uses and consumers of content, whereas Application Directives do not apply to any application except the one nominated.
-Because of this, it is anticipated that they will often be used together: AI Preferences to set general policy about how content is treated, and Application Directives to fine-tune the behavior of specific applications.
+Because of this, it is anticipated that they will often be used together: AI Preferences to set general policy about how content is treated (especially for cases like AI training), and Application Directives to fine-tune the behavior of specific applications.

 Because Application Directives are a more specific, targeted mechanism, they can be considered to override applicable AI preferences that are attached in the same robots.txt file, in the case of any conflict.
 Such override is only applicable, however, within the defined scope of the semantics of the given directive(s).